-All in all, this third iteration feels much like the first Beats Studio that we reviewed.
+All in all, this third iteration feels much like the Beats by Dre Remastered Studio that we reviewed.
 That’d be fine if we felt that the design is perfect, but we don’t.
 Its premium impression becomes a letdown in hand, where it’s immediately realized that the makeup is majorly a sub-par-feeling plastic.
 Competitors at this price-point use plastic too, but they attempt to enhance the feel with unique finishes, accents, or leather.

 See Also: Sennheiser Momentum Wireless Review